line72/usbmdistros/website/content/products/deadsoulalliance-slaves_to_the_apocalypse.md

 ---
+actualPrice: $6.00
-title: "Deadsoulalliance - Slaves To The Apocalypse"
+album: Slaves To The Apocalypse
-date: 2021-06-13T12:22:22
-draft: false
-artist: "Deadsoulalliance"
+artist: Deadsoulalliance
-album: "Slaves To The Apocalypse"
 categories:
 - Tape
+date: '2021-06-26T15:16:24'
+draft: false
 images:
-    - "/images/covers/deadsoulalliance-slaves_to_the_apocalypse.jpg"
+- /images/covers/deadsoulalliance-slaves_to_the_apocalypse.jpg
-thumbnailImage: "/images/covers/deadsoulalliance-slaves_to_the_apocalypse-thumb.jpg"
-actualPrice: $6.00
 inStock: true
+thumbnailImage: /images/covers/deadsoulalliance-slaves_to_the_apocalypse-thumb.jpg
+title: Deadsoulalliance - Slaves To The Apocalypse
 ---

 ## Tape